Introducing ‘Ask Vic’

 Ask Vic brings VisualSP's well-known in-context learning application to the rest of the web.
 That means you are no longer limited to providing help and guidance only to Microsoft 365 applications.

-With Ask Vic, our help tab can be your user's constant companion as they navigate anywhere on the web.
-In additional to our already defined application scopes (such as SharePoint, Dynamics, Salesforce, or a custom application), you can configure Ask Vic to appear on any site on the web to provide help content with a custom All Application application scope and a URL filter.
+With Ask Vic, our help tab can be your user's constant companion as they navigate almost anywhere on the web.
+In addition to our already defined application scopes (such as SharePoint, Dynamics, Salesforce, or a custom application), you can configure Ask Vic to appear on many sites on the web to provide help content with a custom Everywhere application scope and a URL filter.

 Alert